simonmika/egmontmika.com/content/blog/better-than-a-thrill.md

 Exciting is fine, yet, mattering is way more important.

-And, in the long run, even more exciting than a thrill.
+And even more exciting than a thrill.